Isaaquito53/SkyJump-Pou--clone/README.md

 - I've learned how to manage events in SDL.
 - I've learned how to make a simple platform video game prototype with SDL window and rednderer.
 - I've learned how to detect collisions with platforms (only by jumping above it).
+- I've learned how to manage a c++ list for random platforms.
+- I've learned how to add text in SDL.